nhsconnect/FHIR-CDS/pages/explore/api_consent.md

 PLEASE NOTE
 The transfer of any Encounter Report between systems and organisations should be supported by appropriate controls for establishing, recording and validating consent to share data.

-The scope of this API Implementation Guide only covers the model for structuring consent messages, not the wider Information Governance approach that should be applied to any given implementation.
+This Implementation Guide only covers the model for structuring consent, not the wider Information Governance approach that should be applied to any given implementation.
 Implementing organisations remain responsible for establishing consent around viewing and sharing of information and the Information Governance approach for their products.

-### Consent models profiled ###
+### Consent models ###

 #### Consent for Direct Care ####

->[*Not sure of any use case or information that can be added to clarify this use case – please draft and add, with any links to any relevant official sources*]
+Where an encounter cannot be fulfil the patient's health need, the patient will contact another service, which may want to use the information gathered in the first encounter.

+Consent to share the encounter report with other services to facilitate direct care of the patient MUST follow the implementation guidance [here](../blob/release_2.0/pages/explore/api_consent_???.md) of a patient